particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 ![Update complete]({{assets}}/images/updater-complete.png)

 Congratulations!
-You've updated the system firmware on your Electron.
+You've updated the system firmware on your device.

 Your device will automatically reboot and will run your app using the updated system firmware.